 - Board: The Board has the ultimately responsibility for ensuring that an appropriate and effective governance framework is established and maintained to manage and control ADIB's activities. - Board-level and management committees: The Board delegates authority to committees and establishes standards for the control and governance of the Bank.
 Committees have responsibilities and authorities as defined in their charters. - Functions: Individual functions perform business and control activities which are in compliant with all internal policies and external laws and regulations.
 To ensure effective adherence to overarching Shari'a principles, the Shari'a Compliance and Shari'a Audit functions provide on-going oversight and assurance. - Individuals: Executive and head of function roles are clearly articulated and allocated to identified individuals.
-The key executives of ADIB are the Group Chief Executive Officer, Group Chief Financial Officer, Group Chief Risk Officer and the Group Chief Operating Officer.
+The key executives of ADIB are the Group Chief Executive Officer (Group CEO), Chief of Staff to the Group CEO, Group Chief Financial Officer, Group Chief Risk Officer, Group Chief Operating Officer and the Global Heads Compliance and Internal Audit.